 - Ann Marie Gawel (she/her) will complete a project titled, “Ecology, conservation, and recovery of endangered Pacific Island land snails” under the academic mentorship of Dr. Rebecca Rundell at State University of New York College of Environmental Science and Forestry and in partnership with Noah Greenwald at Center for Biological Diversity

 - Rebecca Gooley (she/her) will complete a project titled, “Is rat poison raptor poison?
 Investigating the sublethal effects of anticoagulant rodenticide exposure in burrowing owls and golden eagles.” under the academic mentorship of Drs.
-Joshua Hull and Amanda Finger at University of California, Davis and in partnership with Krysta Rogers at California Department of Fish and Wildlife, Lisa Owens at Raptors are the Solution (RATS), Allen Fish at Golden Gate Raptor Observatory, and Doug Bell at East Bay Regional Park District
+Elisha Marie Hull and Amanda Finger at University of California, Davis and in partnership with Krysta Rogers at California Department of Fish and Wildlife, Lisa Owens at Raptors are the Solution (RATS), Allen Fish at Golden Gate Raptor Observatory, and Doug Bell at East Bay Regional Park District

 - Ezra Kottler (they/them) will complete a project titled, “Restoration genomics of endangered vernal pool annuals: sourcing seeds through space and time to maximize adaptive variation” under the academic mentorship of Dr. Nancy Emery at University of Colorado – Boulder and in partnership with Jennifer Buck-Diaz at the California Native Plant Society